 Do not run the load chain all the way out (to the bitter end) on a chain hoist as this puts extra pressure on the holding pin and doesn't allow for any payout adjustment once it is hooked into the load.
 When using chainfalls, ensure the chain is not twisted due to the lower block being "capsized," or twisted.

-Additional Chain Hoist Requirements

-Make certain the bottom block has NOT been flipped through the chain falls.
+Additional Chain Hoist Requirements Make certain the bottom block has NOT been flipped Appearance of a chain that is NOT through the chain falls.